konopleva-karina/MIPT_oop_2_term/README.md

 # Object Oriented Programming
-Realization of STL classes can be found in corresponding branches
+Implementation of STL classes can be found in corresponding branches